TickingClocks/HDD-Clock-V3/README.md

 # HDD-Clock-V3.0
-Hard Drive Persistence of Vision Clock V3.0  -  This will be replaced with V4.0 shortly
+Hard Drive Persistence of Vision Clock V3.0  -  This will be replaced with V4.0 shortly.
+V3.0 had some parts that need to be moved to make the PCB better fit the HDD case.
+I'm also improving the power design.

 This project is the third version of my Hard Drive Persistence of Vision Clock.
 This clock is built around a Dell MBE2147RC 2.5" HDD.
 The clock uses the spindle motor, frame, and 1 of the platters modified to be a spinning light mask.
 PCB versions of the spinning light masks are also being tested.